nextcloud/stt_helper/README.md

 # Speech to Text Helper App

+:warning: This app is now deprecated.
+The feature it provides is now included in the [Assistant app](https://apps.nextcloud.com/apps/assistant).

 This app implements a smart picker provider that utilises the Speech to Text OCP API.
 It enables the user to generate transcriptions of recorded audio or an audio file provided.